KenKundert/avendesora/doc/index.rst

     passcode: <reveal with 'avendesora value fastrak passcode'>
     pin: <reveal with 'avendesora value fastrak pin'>
     questions:
-        0: What city were you born in? <reveal with 'avendesora value fastrak questions.0'>
+        0: City in which you were born? <reveal with 'avendesora value fastrak questions.0'>
         1: What was the name of you high school? <reveal with 'avendesora value fastrak questions.1'>
     username: rand36